 1975-76 The Middle East, Pakistan, India, Sri Lanka and Nepal

 I found a counterpart to the crafts fair of Copenhagen’s Our Lady’s Square.
-The new crafts fair is named CRA-S and becomes an annual tradition every mid July at the main square of Svendborg.
+The new crafts fair is named CRA-S and takes place in mid July at the main square of Svendborg.

 Along with my husband, graphics designer Sten Georg, I develop the Latin Quarter concept and gather like-minded people for the purpose of creating more awareness about the area.